AmritanshuRai/calorie-tracker-ai/client/README.md

-# 🍎 AI Calorie Tracker - Phase 1 MVP
+# 🍎 trackall.food - Advanced AI Nutrition Tracking

-A modern, AI-powered Progressive Web App (PWA) for tracking calories and nutrition with a frictionless onboarding experience.
+A modern, AI-powered Progressive Web App (PWA) for tracking calories and nutrition with hospital-grade accuracy for 30+ nutrients from foods across 150+ countries.

 ## ✨ What's Implemented